SCP002/m3u_gen_acestream/README.md

   # Use empty string to exclude results with unset category.
   # Example:
   # categoriesBlacklist:
-  # - "remove channels with category A"
+  # - 'remove channels with category A'
-  # - "remove channels with category B"
+  # - 'remove channels with category B'
   categoriesBlacklist: []
   #
   # Only keep channels which language equals to any of these.